A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: The Framework

 \subsection{Architecture}

-Figure~\ref{fig:rpacs} depicts the overall deployment architecture of \projectname.
-By extracting and analyzing the metadata at the research clusters, \projectname enables the creation of DICOM image subsets that can be further analyzed or shared with others. \projectname deletes the data periodically after the extraction and execution of the ML pipelines.
-Relevant images are analyzed and shared with diagnostic radiologists for further examinations through the secured Application Layer interfaces of \projectname.
+Figure~\ref{fig:rpacs} depicts a sample \projectname deployment. \projectname consists of instances of DICOM listeners for receiving DICOM images real-time, and retrospective DICOM extractors to query and retrieve images on-demand.
+It consists of a Metadata Extractor that extracts the textual metadata from the retrieved DICOM images. \projectname stores the images in its storage and the metadata in a Metadata Store.
+Its Application Layer provides unified access to data and metadata in the storage and the metadata store.
+Thus, ML and processing pipelines run efficiently on the images and metadata stored in \projectname.

+In the standard healthcare system, the radiology department may consist of several PACS, each receiving radiology images from scanners of various modalities.
+Our current deployment environment consists of 2 PACS from our institutional radiology department, configured to accept DICOM retrieval queries from \projectname.
+We deployed \projectname in a standard server with 12 GB memory and 1 TB of hard disk, in the research cluster.
+In this sample deployment, the primary PACS receives data in real-time from the scanners.
+The radiology department has configured an archival process that copies the images from the primary PACS to the shadow PACS and then cleans up the primary PACS every week.
+Hence, the shadow PACS stores imaging data for several years, supporting retrospective queries.

+The real-time DICOM listener receives images from the primary PACS continuously as a DICOM imaging stream.
+The retrospective DICOM extractor performs on-demand queries issued by the users on the shadow PACS. \projectname consists of multiple DICOM StoreSCP processes configured at the research cluster, one for each PACS.
+The images from the PACS are stored separately in a storage, in a hierarchical folder structure: patient-folder/study-folder/series-folder/instance.dcm.

-The radiology departments consist of several PACS, each receiving radiology images from scanners of various modalities.
-We deploy \projectname in a server in the BMI research cluster.
-We configure the DICOM Listener in \projectname to receive DICOM images from the PACS.
-The DICOM Listener consists of a Store SCP to store the images received real-time as well as images retrieved by running a query on historical data stored in enterprise archives.
-The Metadata Extractor executes its extraction query on all the acquired images, extracts the relevant metadata from the DICOM headers, and stores the metadata in a Metadata Store.
-A Processing Engine is configured on the metadata store to run queries on the metadata.
-The ML algorithms run directly on the images stored in the binary data storage.
-An application layer provides access to the ML algorithms and enables the sharing of images and results.
-Subsets of images that are relevant for a study can be shared with the other researchers, deidentifying them or converting them into png images, or after running the ML pipelines on them to alter the images.
+The Metadata Extractor executes its extraction query on all the images in the storage, extracts the relevant metadata from the DICOM headers, and stores the metadata free from PHI in a Metadata Store.
+The Application Layer facilitates access to the DICOM images from the storage and the respective metadata from the metadata store.
+It provides utility functions such as de-identification, image conversion, and scripts such as scanner utilization computation and scanner time calibration.
+The ML pipelines run either directly or via the application layer on the images and the metadata. \projectname deletes the images from the storage periodically once the metadata extraction and the execution of the ML pipelines on the images are complete.
+Subsets of images relevant for a study can be shared with the other researchers, typically after processing them such as, de-identifying them, converting them into png images, or after running the ML pipelines on them together with their results.